 You can’t take part if you’re not visible

 If you’ve been paying attention, your company is in the conversation.
 If you haven’t been paying attention, the best-case result is that your company, product, or service is invisible to the conversation.
 Worst case result?
 Somebody’s bashing your company, brand, or product online, perhaps even in a case of mistaken identity.
-And, the public relations beat down company is taking is hurting your sales without your knowledge.
+And, the public relations beat down the company is taking is hurting your sales without your knowledge.
 You need to get in the game to be a part of the conversation.
-Your company may gain advantage and become considered an expert assuming a leadership role by the public if you play your cards right.
+Your company may gain an advantage and become considered an expert assuming a leadership role by the public if you play your cards right.

 Does every social media site matter to every business?

-In short, no. Wise social media business choices must prevail, as there’s just too many social outlets to focus on all of them.
+In short, no. Wise social media business choices must prevail, as there are just too many social outlets to focus on all of them.
 Social media strategy is important to every business, regardless of size or industry.
 Is anyone out there hanging on every tweet by energy industry giant Shell?
-Well, perhaps, some financial analysts, or distributors about to attend a trade briefing.
+Well, perhaps, some financial analysts or distributors about to attend a trade briefing.
 Maybe employees might follow Shell Tweets too.
 So, yes, there are enough interested parties to warrant Shell keeping a Twitter account, perhaps several, considering their size and business diversity.

-A small retailer with a little mailing list of 1000 regular customers may benefit a lot by tweeting about newly arrived inventory, or maybe a special celebrity instructor with limited space is in town.
+A small retailer with a little mailing list of 1000 regular customers may benefit greatly by tweeting about newly arrived inventory, or maybe a special celebrity instructor with limited space is in town.
 The Twitter format is well-suited to headlines that may interest followers in this case.
 But it only works if the message is relevant and worthy.